Continuous transition from a Landau quasiparticle to a neutral spinon: Further characterization: Novel charge renormalization at

 The non-Landau behavior may be understood as follows.
 Because of the finite off-diagonal transition between the coherent and incoherent components, the hole composite as a single entity cannot exhibit a definite charge in response to an external electromagnetic field.
 Imaging that such a hole circles through the ladder once with a flux $\Phi$ inserting in the hole of the rings formed by the ladder.
 A charge $q$ will pick up a Berry phase $q\Phi$, which has been well demonstrated by DMRG \cite{Zhu2015b} at $\alpha <\alpha_c$, but an exponentially diminished effect of the flux with the increase of the ladder length $N_x$ has been seen at $\alpha >\alpha_c$ \cite{Zhu2013,Zhu2015b}.
 In the following, we repeat the calculation of the same effect based on the wavefunction ansatz in Eq.~\eqref{eqn:singleholeansatz}.

 In Sec.~\ref{sec:model}, the response of the charge density distribution to an external $\Phi=\pi$ flux insertion has already been shown.
 The vanishing charge response for the incoherent component is clearly demonstrated there.
-Here we calculate the change of the ground state energy $E_{\mathrm G}$ under the flux insertion: $\Delta E_{\mathrm G} \equiv E_{\mathrm G}(\Phi=\pi) - E_{\mathrm G}(\Phi=0)$.
+Here we calculate the change of the ground-state energy $E_{\mathrm G}$ under the flux insertion: $\Delta E_{\mathrm G} \equiv E_{\mathrm G}(\Phi=\pi) - E_{\mathrm G}(\Phi=0)$.
 Figure~\ref{fig:depi} shows $\Delta E_{\mathrm G}$ as a function of the ladder length $N_x$ calculated by VMC at $\alpha = 1.0$.
-The black dots are the calculated data, which is fitted by the red solid curve with the following expression
+The black dots are the calculated data, which is fitted by the red-solid curve with the following expression:

-where $k_0$ is the ground-state momentum at $\alpha = 1.0$, $\Delta E_0$, $\xi$ and, $\phi$ are fitting parameters.
+where $k_0$ is the ground-state momentum at $\alpha = 1.0$, $\Delta E_0$, $\xi$ and, $\phi_E$ are fitting parameters.
 The blue dashed curves are the envelope functions of Eq.~\eqref{eqn:fitteddElx}, which show an exponential decay behaviors $\pm \Delta E_0e^{-N_x/\xi}$ with a length scale $\xi\approx 14.6$.
 It agrees with a previous calculation by DMRG \cite{Zhu2013} with an exponential decay $\xi\approx 14.5$.